-I was baptized Catholic, raised Presbyterian, attended a Baptist church for a while, and am a confirmed member of the Episcopal Church, though right now I go sporadically to a Methodist church because their service time is what works best with the baby’s nap schedule and they are legit the closest church to my house.
+I was baptized Catholic, raised Presbyterian, attended a Baptist church for a while, and am a confirmed member of the Episcopal Church, though right now I attend a Methodist church because their service time is what works best with the girls’ schedule and they are legit the closest church to my house.
 It helps that they have been a very warm and welcoming group, and do some kick-ass potlucks.

 I am in an interracial marriage with a non-Christian, so we’re a dual-faith household.
 My husband is black and Piscataway (Native American), and he adheres to Native faith traditions.